hmsayem/personnel-api/README.md

+## Employee API Server
-## Employee API server built with Golang
+Implementation of **Clean Architecture** principles in REST API Server built with Go.